pariazar/NicePrice/README.md

              "value proposition":"Digital gold"
           },

-<p>if you looking for specific digital currency information  you will need to enter asset like bellow address</p>
+<p>if you looking for specific digital currency information then you will need to enter asset like bellow address</p>

       http://localhost:3000/digital_currencies/ETH